nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `addt INDEX [t/TAG]+`

 * Adds one or more tags (**single word**) to a patient identified by the index number used in the last patient listing.
+* At least one tag must be provided.
+* Tags should be alphanumeric and cannot be blank.
+* Tags are **case-sensitive**.
 * The index **must be a positive integer** 1, 2, 3, …​
-* At least one tag must be provided.
-* Tags should be alphanumeric and should not include special characters like `-`.
 * When adding tags, if a tag is repeated in the command, it will be added as a single tag.
   E.g. `t/friend t/friend` will be added as a single `friend` tag.
-* If the patient already has a tag provided in the command, new tag will override the existing tag.
+* If the patient already has a tag that matches one provided in the command, the new tag will replace the existing one.
 This is counted as a successful addition of that tag.

 <box type="info" seamless>
     <b>Note:</b> The addition of tags is cumulative.
 New tags will be added to the existing set of tags for the patient, preserving the previously assigned tags.